VinnyChase28/law-assistant-dashboard/outstatic/content/blog/compliance-trends-what-property-managers-need-to-know-in-2024.md

   picture: 'https://avatars.githubusercontent.com/u/50678382?v=4'
 slug: 'compliance-trends-what-property-managers-need-to-know-in-2024'
 description: ''
-coverImage: '/images/avi-waxman-f9qzukozyoy-unsplash-E0Mj.jpg'
+coverImage: '/images/avi-waxman-f9qzukozyoy-unsplash-Y5Mz.jpg'
 publishedAt: '2024-04-27T17:27:48.167Z'
 ---

 The real estate landscape is evolving rapidly, and staying compliant with the ever-changing regulations is becoming increasingly challenging for property managers.
-According to a recent article by SiteCompli, real estate compliance is more complex than ever, with a growing number of local agencies and expanding regulations covering every aspect of a property.
+According to a recent [article](https://sitecompli.com/blog/what-is-real-estate-compliance/) by SiteCompli, real estate compliance is more complex than ever, with a growing number of local agencies and expanding regulations covering every aspect of a property.
 However, the emergence of artificial intelligence (AI) is transforming the way property managers approach compliance, offering powerful tools to streamline processes, mitigate risks, and ensure adherence to the latest regulations.

 Real estate compliance encompasses a wide range of regulations governing properties and their components, from elevators and boilers to fire suppression systems and facades.
 The complexity of compliance is compounded by the fact that regulations vary by region and jurisdiction, making it challenging for property managers with diverse portfolios to navigate the requirements in multiple locations.AI is revolutionizing real estate compliance by automating tedious tasks, analyzing vast amounts of data, and providing actionable insights to property managers.
 AI-powered tools can review contracts and legal documents far more quickly and accurately than humans, reducing legal risks and ensuring compliance.
 Moreover, AI can detect potential compliance issues, such as Fair Housing Act violations, by analyzing listing descriptions and flagging inappropriate language.